 To visualize the final result you’ll need to use these nodes (in Blender):

-You will notice that the Avatar Editor has different color options users can choose from when selecting different wearables.
+Masks: The Avatar Editor has different color options that players can choose from to customize their avatars.

 These color choices are applied to a specific mask in the wearable.

 The black area in the image on the left (Eyes Mask) indicates the area of the texture on the right (Eyes Base) that will be colored.
-It’s important to remember that irises always have a grey band scale (if the iris is pure black, the tint isn’t going to work).
+It’s important to remember that irises always need to have a grey scale (if the iris is pure black, the tint isn’t going to work.
+By the contrary, if the iris is pure white it would be fully tinted by the selected color using the editor).

 Hair and Facial Hair #